jrburke/module/docs/story-time.md

 testLoader.use('testXhr');
 ```

+For more background on the other advantages of inlining, see the [inlining doc](https://github.com/jrburke/module/blob/master/docs/inlining.md).

 ## Contained scope

 With inline modules, we see how each module can get its own scope via the factory function.
 Dynamically loaded modules should get their own scope too, and still be able to see the regular globals for the system.
 For the browser, this means globals like `document` and `window`.